coderefinery/reproducible-research/_episodes/02-organizing-projects.md

 layout: episode
 title: "Organizing your projects"
 teaching: 10
-exercises: 5
+exercises: 10
 questions:
   - "How should we organize files in a research project?"
-  - "How can I share and collaborate on research data?"
+  - "How can I share research code and data?"
 objectives:
   - "Get overview on how to organize research projects"
   - "Discuss the pros and cons of open science"
+  - "Learn how to mint a DOI for your project"
 keypoints:
-  - "Create useful project directory structure"
+  - "An organized project directory structure can help with reproducibility"
-  - "Set up version control for your projects"
-  - "Consider sharing other research outputs"
+  - "Consider sharing other research outputs than articles"

 ---